sorry510/go_binance_futures/README.md

 The login account password is the `web.username` and `web.password` in the `app.conf` file

 ### Trading Strategy
-> Refer to the 'features/rate' folder
+> Refer to the 'futuress/rate' folder

-### description of the feature-trade list button (optional, used for restarting after modifying the configuration)
+### description of the futures-trade list button (optional, used for restarting after modifying the configuration)
 #### service restart
 > will run `web.commend_start`